MarkKozel/CompOrgEText/docs/Assembly/BasicIO/LC3IO.md

 Skipping the DSR check may result in corrupting the last data sent to the display, that is still being processed by the display device yet

 ## Conclusion

+LC-3 has a display output device and a keyboard input device.
+These I/O devices must be polled by user program to ensure they are ready to send/receive data with the user program.

+Each device has a well-known pair of *Status* and *Data* registers, defined by memory addresses.
+The user program and the devices reference these addresses to share status and data.